-"EEA State"

-a member state of the European Union or any other state which is within the European Economic Area;
+"EEA State" a member state of the European Union or any other state which is within the European Economic Area.

-"EMT"

-European MiFID Template;
+"EMT" European MiFID Template;

-"EUWA"

-the European Union Withdrawal Act 2018;
+"EUWA" the European Union Withdrawal Act 2018;

-"FCA"

-the Financial Conduct Authority, or such successor regulatory authority as may be appointed from time to time, and (where applicable) its predecessors including the Financial Services Authority;
+"FCA" the Financial Conduct Authority, or such successor

+regulator authority as may be appointed from time to time, and (where applicable) its predecessors including the Financial Services Authority;

-"FCA Regulations"
+"FCA Regulations" the rules contained in the Collective Investment time.

-means the rules contained in the Collective Investment Schemes Sourcebook (COLL), and the Investment Funds Sourcebook (FUND), as part of the FCA Rules as they may be amended or updated from time to time.
+Schemes Sourcebook (COLL), and the Investment Funds Sourcebook (FUND), as part of the FCA Rules as they may be amended or updated from time to the COLL Sourcebook);

-"FCA Rules"

-the FCA's Handbook of Rules and Guidance (including the COLL Sourcebook);
+"FCA Rules" the FCA's Handbook of Rules and Guidance (including

-a UK authorised open ended investment company;
+"ICVC" a UK authorised open ended investment company;

-"Investment Manager"
+"Investment Manager" namely Stanhope Capital LLP;

-namely Wren Investment Office Limited;

-"Manager"

-namely Evelyn Partners Fund Solutions Limited;
+"Manager" namely Evelyn Partners Fund Solutions Limited;

-"MiFID II"

-Markets in Financial Instruments Directive, effective from 3 January 2018, or the statutory equivalent thereof, which forms part of UK law by virtue of the EUWA, as applicable;

-"Prime Broker"

-a credit institution, regulated investment firm or another entity subject to prudential regulation and supervision, offering ongoing services professional clients primarily to finance or execute transactions financial instruments in counterparty and which may also provide other services, such as clearing and settlement of trades, custodial services, stock lending, customised technology and operational support facilities.
+"MiFID II" Markets in Financial Instruments Directive, effective from 3 January 2018, or the statutory equivalent thereof, which forms part of UK law by virtue of the another entity subject to prudential regulation and ongoing supervision, offering services to professional clients primarily to finance or execute transactions in financial instruments as counterparty and which may also provide other services, such as clearing and settlement of trades, custodial services, stock lending, customised technology and operational support facilities.
 The Scheme does not currently require the services of a Prime Broker;